 In other words, Skunk Machine has taken the Scrambler and aesthetically transformed it into a sports bike.
 That fact almost seems like it’s the reverse of what it should be.
 After all ordinarily, you’d start with a sports bike and deconstruct it.
 And that’s why we love this bike; it breaks the ‘rules‘ – not to mention, that the tail-piece is signed by three times world champion, Jorge Lorenzo.

-The brushed aluminium finish on the STKD Cortado by A.JV., Philippines gives this Scrambler an austere and ‘meant of the track’ look.
+The brushed aluminium finish on the STKD Cortado by A.JV., Philippines gives this Scrambler an austere and ‘meant for the track’ look.
 The lack of headlight in the front fairing, suggests racing is indeed the only function of this slim racer.

 In fact, the only hint of form over function on this minimalist racer is the intricate pipes which are woven in and around the frame, appearing beneath the low profile tail.
 We feel that the photos probably don’t do this custom as much justice as the eyes would do in-person.

 DUCATI CUSTOM RUMBLE 2nd EDITION – BEST SCRAMBLER CUSTOMER

 As one might guess, the Scrambler Customer category is a showcase of shed or yard built custom Scramblers.
 Although browsing through the images you’d be forgiven for thinking, that some of the bikes have been professionally-built – such is, the standard on display.

 Built by Chalik Kaewbolan of Thailand, the ‘Modern Brat Racer BKK’ is exactly that; a bold brat-racer.
 The red-rimmed clutch casing with a transparent window which exposes the dry clutch workings is the centrepiece of this custom.
 A combination of an LED headlight and carbon-fibre seat cowl, with a built-in LED taillight, gives this bike a futuristic air.